Kari and Historical Fiction Books

 In addition to my passions for writing and my family, I am an avid horsewoman (see EquusPlus here).
 I train my own horses and compete at the local, regional, and national levels.
 I have won numerous awards in Dressage, Sport Horse, Western Dressage, and Western Trail.
 Always interested in improving my horsemanship skills and my relationships with my horses, I study and practice natural horsemanship with the Parelli Program.
 I am currently on hiatus from competition, but enjoy playing with and riding my four horses several times a week.

-My husband, Kevin, and I live and run our software development company in the beautiful Land of Enchantment, New Mexico.
-We own a beautiful horse property nestled along the Rio Grande where we live with our two cats, four dogs, and four horses.
+My husband, Kevin, and I live in the beautiful Land of Enchantment, New Mexico.
+We own a beautiful horse property nestled along the Rio Grande where we live with our cat, four dogs, and four horses.
 Our two children are our greatest achievements, and I am proud to say they live happy, productive lives as entrepreneurs and professionals.